SeriousOldMan/Simulator-Controller/Docs/Using Simulator Controller.md

 The Assistants of your virtual pit crew can interact with you, the driver, in several different languages.
 At the time of this writing, 8 languages are supported: English, German, Spanish, French, Italian, Japanese, Portuguese and Chinese.
 For each of these languages, the list of available commands can be found in the documentation of the different Assistants.
 Beside the builtin languages, an integrated translator can be used for many additional languages.
 This translator supports translation services of Azure, Google, DeepL and any OpenAI compatible GPT service.
 The results of this *on-the-fly* translation are not perfect, of course, and some latency is added as well, but hey, it is better than no support of the given language.

 Translators can be configured directly for the corresponding [plugins of the Assistants](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes) using the [configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#tab-plugins).
-But this requires a good technical understanding.
-Much better and much easier is to use the simple configuration dialog on the "Basic" configuration page in "Simulator Setup".
+Of course, the translator configuration dialog is also available on the "Basic" configuration page in "Simulator Setup".
 For all the above mentioned services you need to create an account on the website of the given provider and in all cases, you must register a credit card.
 But some services provide a free contingent, for example 500.000 characters per month at DeepL, which is more than enough.

 The list of supported translator languages can be extended.
 Please see [here](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Development-Overview-&-Concepts#machine-translation) for more information.

+Important: Voice recognition for translated languages will only work reliable when a neural network based voice recognition method is used, for example from Azure or Google or when using Whisper.
+Also read the section about the *Activation* listener below.

 #### Talking with your *crew*